-Yuanjiajie — you will see the "Hallelujah Mountain" which appeared in the film Avatar.
+Yuanjiajie — You will see "Halleluyah Mountain" which appeared in the film Avatar.

 From September to October, the autumn foliage becomes colorful and is very beautiful.
-Also, the temperature is quite good; a long-sleeved shirt and a thin coat will keep you warm enough.
+Also, the temperature is more comfortable; a long-sleeved shirt and a thin coat will keep you warm enough.

 From December to February, it may snow or become frozen.
-It could be very cold in the mountainous area, with slippery roads; it is not very safe.
+It is very cold in the mountainous area, with slippery roads; it is not very safe.
 Besides, the park is closed for one week in February for routine maintenance, so it is not recommended to visit during this time.